Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 This rule is to ensure stable environments and decentralizing the responsibility of the domain repositories and product stability in all environments.
 With this, it is a part of the PR gate up to the code owners to review, plan, accept and finally merge PR's, so that they are able to control stability on their main branch - and therefore also into their environments.
 This is as a way of ensuring domain ownership.
 Please respect these reviews and the process of this.

-### Status checks

-All PR gated status checks must be run and approved before merge approval (This is automated).

-### Branch must be updated with latest version

-This is to ensure that we are always merging to the latest version of main available (This is automated).

-### Markdown checks and build validations

-These are to ensure a common coding and CI/CD practice across repositories/domains.
+### Other branch protection rules

+- Require pull request reviews before merging

+- Dismiss stale pull request approvals when new commits are pushed

+- Require status checks to pass before merging

+- Require branches to be up to date before merging

 ## CI/CD Pipeline

-All repositories has a build-in CI/CD infrastructure.
+### Infrastructure CI/CD

+When triggering deployments to a any environment through Github, the resources will automatically be created inside the corresponding resource group in Azure.

-Please read the [Templatereadme.md](https://github.com/Energinet-DataHub/geh-shared-resources/tree/main/docs/template-readme) for each repository for more information on how to trigger this.
+Please read the template-readme.md located in each domain repository at the path docs/template-readme.md

+### Azure Function CI/CD

+Triggering a function CD will automatically build and deploy your application to the given resource in Azure.

-## Matrices in pipeline code
+## Matrixes in pipeline code

-Please ensure not to make any changes to the matrix definitions in the pipeline infrastructure, as this ensures that all 4 resource groups (environments) for the repo are spun up correctly, and adding to the matrix will result in creating other unsupported environments in the azure portal.
+Please ensure not to make any changes to the matrix definitions in the CI/CD pipelines, as this ensures that the connection (SPN) to the corresponding environments are kept intact.
+Also do not add any new matrixes, since this will create new and unsupported environments in github.

 ## How to use Github Actions

 [TBD]

-When triggering deployment to a specific environment in Github, the environment will automatically spin up with content in the Azure portal, and all functionality will be reflected in Azure Portal when the workflow is finished.

-This will also happen when triggering deployment of Azure functions this workflow covers both build and deployment to Azure Portal.

-Please note that it is not possible to trigger manually deployment to an environment from other branches than main.
+Please note that it is not possible to trigger deployments to any environment from other branches than main.

 If you need to get access to an environment for testing purposes - we refer to manual triggering a sandbox environment before requesting PR approval and adding functionality to the main branches of the domains.